carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/readability-implicit-bool-conversion.rst

 .. option::  AllowIntegerConditions

-   When non-zero, the check will allow conditional integer conversions.
-Default is `0`.
+   When `true`, the check will allow conditional integer conversions.
+Default is `false`.

 .. option::  AllowPointerConditions

-   When non-zero, the check will allow conditional pointer conversions.
-Default is `0`.
+   When `true`, the check will allow conditional pointer conversions.
+Default is `false`.